ietf-wg-acme/acme/draft-ietf-acme-acme.md

 own account key.
 The risks due to hosting providers noted above are a particular case.

+Attackers can also exploit vulnerabilities in Internet routing protocols to gain access to the validation channel (see, e.g.,
-It is RECOMMENDED that the server perform DNS queries and make HTTP connections from various network perspectives, in order to make MitM attacks harder.
+{{?RFC7132}}).
+In order to make such attacks more difficult, it is RECOMMENDED that the server perform DNS queries and make HTTP connections from multiple points in the network.
+Since routing attacks are often localized or dependent on the position of the attacker, forcing the attacker to attack multiple points (the server's validation vantage points) or a specific point (the DNS / HTTP server) makes it more difficult to subvert ACME validation using attacks on routing.

 ## Denial-of-Service Considerations